User Guide

 Running ESLint from the command line

-If you want to run eslint from the command line, make sure you include the .astro extension using the --ext option or a glob pattern, because ESLint targets only .js files by default.
+If you want to run eslint from the command line, make sure you include the .astro extension using a glob pattern, because ESLint targets only .js files by default.

 Examples: